Time evolution and the Schr\"odinger equation on time dependent quantum graphs: Quantum graphs with time dependent edge lengths and standard boundary conditions

 We now go back to our representation of the problem using the stationary graph (\ref{graphvc}), (\ref{graphvc2}).
 It turns out that using this representation, the problem can be solved more easily.

-Note that the total magnetic flux induced by the magnetic potential of the instantaneous Hamiltonian through every cycle of the graph is equal to zero.
-Thus, by following the method presented in \cite{BK}, one can eliminate the magnetic term by applying the gauge transformation
+Note that the magnetic potential of the instantaneous operator is given on each edge by $\mathcal{A}_{e}\left(\xi_{e}\right)=\xi_{e}\dot{L}_{e}L_{e}/2T$.
+Since each edge is parameterized by $\left[-1/2,1/2\right]$ and $\mathcal{A}$ is an anti-symmetric function, then the integral of $\mathcal{A}$ along every edge is equal to zero.
+In particular, this shows that the total magnetic flux induced by the magnetic potential through every cycle of the graph vanishes.
+Thus, following the method presented in \cite[sec.
+2.6]{BerKuc_graphs}, one can eliminate the magnetic term by applying the gauge transformation